Ionaru/Nations/README.md

 A neutral ground should also exist, players cannot break blocks or pvp here.
 This is useful as a spawnpoint, global market with shops or minigame area.
 This could be another world (Disable Nations in certain worlds).

 ####Main nations idea + traits:
-- United Kingdom: Extra damage with an axe or sword in combat
+- England:Extra damage with bow & arrow in combat
 - Netherlands: Gain a % of money each day (interest over current balance)
-- France: Increase in mining speed
+- France: Bonus resistance from armor
 - Spain: Chance for extra drops while mining

 #####Additional nations + traits
 - Germany: Chance to get one extra ingot in smelting
 - Switzerland: Chance to get some money from killing mobs
 - Italy: Extra loot from mobs
-- Portugal: Extra damage with bow & arrow in combat
+- Portugal: Extra damage with swords and axes
 - Belgium: Extra food nourishment

 ####Extra idea: Sieges